 The conference theme is intended to provoke discussion about the inside and outside of private law.
 The conference will focus on the contrast between ‘internalist’ and ‘externalist’ perspectives on the law in this field.
 It will also consider the boundaries and relationships between private law and morality, private law and economic efficiency, and private law and other policy goals.
 A central aspiration of this iteration of Obligations is to give private law scholars working in different intellectual traditions an opportunity to identify previously underappreciated overlaps and synergies, and thereby help to break down methodological barriers to an improved understanding of the field.

 The call for papers for Obligations X closed in August 2019.
-Established and early-career legal scholars are invited to submit proposals to present papers addressing the conference theme, either at a general level or in relation to any aspect of the law of obligations broadly conceived – contract, property (including intellectual property), torts, unfair competition, and unjust enrichment, as well as equity and other topics within or closely related to private law.
-Papers exploring relevant issues from a civil law perspective are also welcome.
-Anyone wishing to offer a paper should submit a working title and an abstract (of no more than 500 words) by email to firstname.lastname@example.org by August 15, 2019.
-Papers will be selected on the basis of quality, originality, engagement with the conference theme and fit with other papers being presented at the conference.
-Those proposing papers will be notified by October 1, 2019 whether their papers have been accepted.
-A waiting list may be established, depending on the level of interest.
-Late submissions will be considered for inclusion in the waiting list, but the chance of any late submission now being included in the conference is very slight at best.
+Established and early-career legal scholars were invited to submit proposals to present papers addressing the conference theme, either at a general level or in relation to any aspect of the law of obligations broadly conceived – contract, property (including intellectual property), torts, unfair competition, and unjust enrichment, as well as equity and other topics within or closely related to private law.
+Papers were selected on the basis of quality, originality, engagement with the conference theme and fit with other papers being presented at the conference and a waiting list was established.
+Late submissions may still be considered for inclusion in the waiting list, but the chance of any late submission now being included in the conference is very slight at best.
 Submissions (of no more than 500 words) may be sent by email to email@example.com.

-Speakers will be asked to submit fully written draft papers by June 15, 2020 for distribution to conference participants via a password-protected website.
+Speakers are asked to submit fully written draft papers by June 15, 2020 for distribution to conference participants via a password-protected website.
 It is expected that a small number of selected papers closely focused on the conference theme will be published in an edited collection following the conference.